 We make The Deuce of Spades and MoonLight tents DESIGN | TheTentLab

 I got a question (I get questions) about the MoonLight's EyePole design.
-The gist was why I didn't use a "minimalist" structure based on the old Walrus Rapide like virtually everyone else.
-My answer: oh heck yeah it's minimalist, but it's minimalist with standards.
-Anyone can make a lightweight tent that's small and has inward leaning walls (and they do).
+The gist was why I didn't use a "minimalist*" structure, based on the Walrus Rapide of the 1990s, like virtually everyone else.
+My answer: oh it's minimalist all right, but it's minimalist with standards.
+Anyone can make a lightweight tent that's small and has inward leaning walls (and many do).
 The MoonLights are roomy and steep-walled because that's the standard that they were designed to.
 There was nothing wasted in achieving this.

 Here's a simple deconstruct-then-reconstruct design exercise:

-• For steep walls: mentally, above each side of a four-sided floor, put a pole sideways, halfway up a tent.
+• For steep walls: above each side of a four-sided floor, put eave poles so they can hold a walls up and out

-• Add a ridge pole at the top of the tent to shed water and snow.
+• Add a ridge pole at the top of the tent to make an unambiguous ridgeline to shed water and snow (and drain condensation on the underside).
 Make it diagonal and tilt the side poles.

 • Connect all the poles to the floor corners using as little pole as you can.